snekROmonoro/Browser-Version-Monitor/README.md

 # Browser-Version-Monitor

-Monitor browser versions release and alert
+Monitor browser versions release and alert.
+Feel free to fork the repo, just make sure to leave the credits!
+Don't forget to star ⭐ the repo!

 ## About

 Made to monitor changes to browser versions.
 Uses PostgresSQL.
+It alerts via a [Telegram Bot](https://t.me/BotFather) on a configured channel ID.

 ## Setup